 Do you need rules for surviving last minute shopping?
-I don’t have all the answers but I’m here to help…or at least make you feel better about your level of procrastination.
+I don't have all the answers but I'm here to help…or at least make you feel better about your level of procrastination.
+I have last-minute shopping tips that will help you survive those last-minute shopping trips.

 Every year, I say I’m going to organize my life by December first.
 I’ll have Christmas all figured out before Thanksgiving.
 I’ll shop throughout the year when I see stuff that might make a good stocking stuffer.